pdidev/pdi/plugins/veloc/README.md

 ```yml
 config_file: ./veloc_config.cfg
 ```
 * *checkpoint_label*: label used by VeloC to name checkpoint files.
-When using the VeloC plugin to checkpoint an application, the user may set the *checkpoint_label* equal to "myapp".
-If a failure occurs and the user wishes to restart the simulation from a checkpoint, the specification tree used in the new simulation run must have the *checkpoint_label* also equal to "myapp".
+When using the VeloC plugin to checkpoint an application with *checkpoint_label* equal to "myapp", the user must use the same label to restart the simulation from the checkpoint.

 ```yml
 checkpoint_label: myapp